-TextMate - without a doubt, the best text editor for Mac OS X. The seamless integration with LaTeX and other statistical software packages is unparalleled.
+TextMate - without a doubt, the best text editor for programming in Mac OS X. Packages in LaTeX, Stata, and Python provide seamless integration with LaTeX and other statistical software packages is unparalleled.

 STATA and LaTeX

 - listtex - a useful command for creating summary statistics tables from STATA .dta files and writing them to .tex files.